Skip to Site Header Skip to Main Content Skip to Footer

 Alcohol Consumption

 Alcohol can cause blood vessels to dilate, which can increase blood flow and trigger a hot flash.
-Additionally, alcohol can interfere with sleep, which can exacerbate hot flashes.
+Additionally, alcohol can interfere with sleep.
 If you're experiencing hot flashes, it's best to avoid or limit your intake of alcohol.
 Learn more about the consumption of alcohol and sleep.

 Spicy Foods